 Technologies, Discoveries & Movies

 Mr. Friedland is Chairman and co-founder of I-Pulse, a private company that is commercializing proprietary, controlled-energy technology aiming to achieve disruptive outcomes across numerous industries.
 The technology repeatedly compresses and releases pulses of electrical energy in billionths of a second.
-The extremely-high-powered discharges can generate precise shockwaves directed to 1) enhance oil-well production and increase reserves; 2) generate electrical fields that reveal chargeable or resistive mineral deposits, or liquid reservoirs, at depths beyond the reach of conventional survey technologies (see Typhoon technology note under HPX introduction, below); 3) shape and assemble metals to previously unachievable degrees of precision; and 4) crush rock containing minerals or gemstones with significantly reduced energy requirements.
-I-Pulse, formed in 2007 and 51%-owned by Ivanhoe Industries, has offices in Toulouse, France; Singapore; London, England; and Vancouver, Canada.
+The extremely-high-powered discharges can generate precise shockwaves directed to 1) shape and assemble metals to previously unachievable degrees of precision; 2) generate electrical fields that reveal chargeable or resistive mineral deposits, or water and oil reservoirs, at depths beyond the reach of conventional survey technologies; 3) crush rock containing minerals or gemstones with significantly reduced energy requirements; and 4) enhance oil-well production and increase reserves.
+I-Pulse, formed in 2007 and 51%-owned by Ivanhoe Industries, has offices in Toulouse, France; San Francisco, USA; Singapore; London, England; and Vancouver, Canada.

 Another of Mr. Friedland’s technology-focused interests is High Power Exploration (HPX), a privately-owned I-Pulse subsidiary, which he is leading as Chairman and Chief Executive Officer.
 HPX is applying proprietary, geophysical technologies to rapidly evaluate underground geological targets and accelerate exploration programs targeting mineral and water resources.
 HPX’s Typhoon data acquisition system is a world-leading, accurate and powerful, induced polarization and electromagnetic geophysical survey technology, whose application may be supplemented with advanced data processing by Computational Geosciences, an HPX subsidiary.